 I want to know what it's like to hear a child's repeated cries of "Mommy!
 Mommy!" knowing it's you for whom s/he yearns.

 I want to be able to change dirty diaper after dirty diaper, to soothe a child's tears, to be filled with awe at the miracle of their existence.
-I want to watch them smile and giggle and grow, and to watch them make simple milestones and boast to everyone with pride.
+I want to watch them smile and giggle and grow as they make each milestone, and boast to everyone with pride.

 I want a successful career doing what I love.
 I want to get my master's degree and make a difference in the world doing something that brings me joy.
 I want to do volunteer work, knowing I am helping those in need, and helping them make dreams come true.